Content on this page was generated by AI and has not been manually reviewed.

 2 Is IPsec better than OpenVPN for EdgeRouter VPNs?

 IPsec tends to be faster and more hardware-friendly for site-to-site VPNs on many router devices, including EdgeRouter.
 OpenVPN is more flexible across clients but can require more CPU, potentially reducing throughput.
-Does hotspot go through vpn 2026
+Vpn super unlimited proxy edge guide for streaming, privacy, and secure browsing: top providers, setup, and benchmarks 2026

 3 How do I know my VPN tunnel is up?